SCIE1104 Science, Society and Data Analysis

 - Details for undergraduate courses

-- Level 1 complementary unit in the Conservation Biology; Zoology; Botany; Agricultural Science; Geology; Environmental Science; Natural Resource Management; Geographical Sciences; Marine Science major sequences
+- Level 1 complementary unit in the Conservation Biology; Zoology; Botany; Agricultural Science; Geology; Environmental Science; Natural Resource Management; Geographical Sciences major sequences

 - The area of knowledge for this unit are Life and Health Sciences, Management and Commerce, Mathematical and Physical Sciences, Society and Culture